Saru Tal Trek

 Uttarakhand

-Saru Tal Trek is an alpine lake situated at an altitude of 13,615 feet (4,150 meters).
+Saru Tal Trek is a high altitude alpine lake situated at a height of 13,615 feet (4,150 meters) in the Western Garhwal Himalayas in the Uttarkashi district of Uttarakhand.
 It is situated at the base of a towering mountain ridge that runs in the west to east direction in Govind Wildlife Sanctuary, intersected by a southward ridge line, creating a cirque that collects rainwater and snowmelt, forming this beautiful lake.
+It is a 48 km 7 day moderate difficulty trek which starts from Sankri.

 The lake setting is similar to that of Bhrigu Lake, as the tree line ends well before the lake and alpine flowers dot the landscape around the lake, with its crystal blue water.
 The lake stays frozen from December to April start, after which the snow recedes and flowers begin to bloom by the middle of May.